vmware-tanzu/velero/site/content/docs/v1.3.0/contributions/oracle-config.md

+---
-# Use Oracle Cloud as a Backup Storage Provider for Velero
+title: "Use Oracle Cloud as a Backup Storage Provider for Velero"
+layout: docs
+---

 ## Introduction